 SQL.
 The code is put into the file

-ext_tables.sql, which is located on the top level
+ext_tables.sql which itself is located on the top level

 of the extension directory.

 One of the main purposes of Extbase is to abstract the access of the underlying persistence solution.
 Thus, you normally won't get in touch with native SQL-Queries in day-to-day development, especially when you let the kickstarter auto-generate your database tables (have a look at Chapter 10).
 However, you should fully understand all the peculiarities of your database.

 Preparing the tables of the Domain Objects¶

 Let's have a look at the definition of the database table which will